Sorecchione07435/Debian-OpenStack-Installer/README.md

 # Debian OpenStack Installer
-### A Devstack alternative to deploy an OpenStack test environment on Debian in a short time
+### A Devstack alternative to install an OpenStack test environment on Debian in a short time

 After much effort, here it is, Debian OpenStack Installer is a series of SH scripts that allows the distribution of a minimal OpenStack environment in Debian distros
 It allows you to independently deploy OpenStack in a single node